Next Chapter

 Cost of Goods Sold (COGS) vs. Inventory Costs

-COGS represents the direct costs of producing goods that have been sold during a specific period.
-This figure is critical for calculating gross profit, as it is subtracted from total revenue to determine how much profit remains after accounting for the cost of production.
+COGS represents the direct costs businesses incur to produce goods they have sold during a specific period.
+This figure is crucial for calculating gross profit, as businesses subtract it from total revenue to determine the remaining profit after covering production costs.
 The method used to calculate COGS has a direct impact on this figure and, consequently, on a company’s profitability.

 Impact on profit margins